willking98/WAITE_BWS/README.md

-# WAItE DCE Survey with {surveydown}
+# WAItE BWS Survey with {surveydown}
- This is work in progress code for the WAItE DCE.
-Live version of the survey available [here](https://willking98.shinyapps.io/demo-choice-based-conjoint-main-1/).
-Admin page for data collection [here](https://willking98.shinyapps.io/demo-choice-based-conjoint-main-1/?admin).
+ This is work in progress code for the WAItE BWS.
+Live version of the survey available [here](https://nclheg.shinyapps.io/WAITE_BWS/).
+Admin page for data collection [here](https://nclheg.shinyapps.io/WAITE_BWS/?admin).

 For more information about the {surveydown} R package, see the [surveydown website](https://surveydown.org).